 4. Name this new key as MaintenanceDisabled and press Enter key to save it.

-5. Now, perform a double-click on MaintenanceDisabled.
+5. Now, double-click on MaintenanceDisabled.
 On the Edit box, assign 1 as its Value data and lastly, click Ok to save the changes.

 6. As the last thing, simply Reboot your PC.